-Recognizing that one of the major obstacles to EV adoption is the inability to charge at your residence and acknowledging that residents of low-income and overburdened communities are more often impacted by this obstacle, the Board created the Multi-Unit Dwelling EV charging incentive (“MUD Program”) in 2021.
+Recognizing that one of the major obstacles to EV adoption is the inability to charge at residences and acknowledging that residents of low-income and overburdened communities are more often impacted by this obstacle, the Board created the Multi-Unit Dwelling (“MUD”) EV Charger Incentive Program in 2021.
 The EV Act calls for at least 15 percent of all MUDs to have EV chargers by December 2025.
-Also, EMP Goal 1.1.2 calls for the State to focus on the best ways to deploy charging infrastructure throughout the State.
+Also, EMP Goal 1.1.2 calls for the State to focus on the best ways to deploy charging infrastructure throughout the state.
 Utilizing legislatively appropriated funds in FY22, the program was originally budgeted at $1 million and by May 2022 had received over $2.5 million in applications.
-Given the success of the program, Staff are proposing a $4 million dollar budget for the MUD Program for FY23.

-The incentive provides $4,000 for the cost of a level two charger (up to the cost of the charger) for up to six chargers per site.
-All charger incentives require that the charger be a dual-port charger that has been pre-approved by the State.
+The incentive provides $4,000 for the cost of a Level 2 charger (up to the cost of the charger) for up to six chargers per site.
+All charger incentives require that the charger be a Energy Star certified and networked dual-port charger that is on a network pre-approved by the State.
 The MUD incentive may be stacked with utility make-ready incentives, up to the amounts allowed by the utility’s stipulation of settlement.
 The MUD incentive may not be stacked with DEP’s It Pay$ to Plug In Program for the same charger.

-Eligible entities include apartments, condominiums, or mixed residential locations that feature a minimum of five units and have dedicated off-street parking.
+Eligible entities include apartments, condominiums, and mixed residential locations that feature a minimum of five units and have dedicated off-street parking.

 Grants will be reviewed by Staff, assessed, and awarded on a rolling basis contingent upon program funding, with priority given to applicants who would be adding their first EV to their fleet.
 Eligible applicants who are in an overburdened municipality, as defined by the OCEE, are eligible for a 50 percent bonus.